sathnaga/sathnaga.github.io/_posts/2020-05-12-booting-powerpc-guest-from-virtio-fs.md

 *Get kernel:*
 * `git clone https://github.com/sathnaga/linux -b virtio-fs`

-    >
+    > Mainline kernel has support for virtio-fs already, my above branch has
-    >
+    > two additional patches to get rootfs feature and kernel configs
-    > Above kernel has two additional patches from mainline:
+    > to enable it for my defconfig used below:
     >
     >    * Patch from https://patchwork.kernel.org/patch/11134865/mbox to get virtio-fs as rootfs support.
     >
-    >    * Patch to enable virtio fs support on guest kernel.
+    >    * Patch to enable virtio fs kernel configs to support on guest kernel.

 *Compile kernel:*